A-DaRo/dbl_capstone/project_specification.md

 #### **8.2.
 The Validation Pipeline (Model Selection)**

-This pipeline is run periodically during training (e.g., at the end of every epoch) to monitor performance on a held-out validation set and select the best model.
+This pipeline is run periodically during training (e.g., at the end of every epoch) to monitor the model's true generalization performance and select the best checkpoint.
+To ensure the validation metrics are a reliable proxy for final test performance, this pipeline explicitly simulates the testing conditions.

 1.  **Switch to Eval Mode:** The model is set to evaluation mode (`model.eval()`).
 This disables layers like dropout.
 All operations are wrapped in a `torch.no_grad()` context to disable gradient computation, saving memory and time.
 2.  **Data Loading:** The `DataLoader` iterates through the validation set patches. **No data augmentation is applied**, except for the standard channel-wise normalization, to ensure a consistent evaluation.
-3.  **Inference:** For each batch, a forward pass is performed to get the output logits for all heads.
+3.  **Sliding Window Inference:** For each full validation image, the model performs inference using a **sliding window** approach, identical to the one in the testing pipeline.
+    *   The image is tiled into overlapping patches (e.g., 512x512).
+    *   The model predicts on each patch.
+    *   The patch-wise predictions are stitched back into a full-resolution map by averaging the logits in overlapping regions.
-4.  **Metric Calculation:** The predicted logits are converted to class predictions (via `argmax`).
-These predictions are compared against the ground-truth masks to compute all defined evaluation metrics (mIoU, BIoU for primary tasks; IoU for auxiliary tasks).
+4.  **Metric Calculation on Full Maps:** The stitched prediction maps are compared against the full-resolution ground-truth masks to compute all evaluation metrics (mIoU, BIoU, etc.).
-5.  **Model Checkpointing:** The **H-Mean** is calculated.
-If the current H-Mean is the best seen so far, the model's current state (weights, optimizer state) is saved to a file (e.g., `best_model.pth`).
-This checkpoint represents the best-performing model discovered during training.
+5.  **Model Checkpointing:** The **H-Mean** is calculated from the full-map metrics.
+If the current H-Mean is the best seen so far, the model's state is saved to `best_model.pth`.
+This ensures we checkpoint the model that performs best under realistic, challenging conditions, not just on curated training patches.

 #### **8.3.
 The Testing Pipeline (Final Evaluation)**